-- Reduce the risk of breast and colon cancer
+- Also reduce the risk of breast and colon cancer

-- Reduce the risk of non-insulin dependent (type 2) diabetes
+- Walking can reduce the risk of non-insulin dependent (type 2) diabetes

 Before you start walking there are a couple of things that you should take care of and certain things to keep in mind: